Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Acceptable identification is:

 If you simply forgot your photo identification and time permits, you can retrieve it, return to the polling place, and vote.
 Otherwise, you can still vote a provisional ballot.
-You will have up to two days after the election to present appropriate photo identification at your county registrar’s office in order for your provisional ballot to be counted.
+You will have up to three days after the election to present appropriate photo identification at your county registrar’s office in order for your provisional ballot to be counted.

 Voters without proper photo identification can obtain a free Voter Identification Card from the Athens-Clarke County Board of Elections office, located at 155 East Washington Street, or from any Georgia Department of Driver Services office.

 A voter identification card is issued only for use as identification for the purpose of voting.

 When you arrive at your precinct (find the proper location on your precinct card or go to https://www.mvp.sos.ga.gov/MVP/mvp.do), you'll check in with a poll worker by showing photo identification.
 The poll worker will give you a voter access card and direct you toward the voting booths.

 Inside the booth you will find a ballot marking device and a printer.
 Insert the card into the ballot marking device.
 Your ballot will appear on the screen.
 Make selections by following the instructions on the screen and touching next to the candidate of your choice.

 When you've followed all the instructions your ballot will print.
 Remove the card from the ballot marking device.
 Take the ballot from the printer and review it carefully.
 Make sure it is correct.

 Walk your paper ballot and voter access card to the next station by the exit door.
 Here you will return the card to a poll worker and insert your paper ballot into the ballot scanner.
 When the ballot has been scanned the poll worker will offer you an "I VOTED" sticker.
 Congratulations!
 You have cast your ballot!